Skip to content

 python manage.py runserver

-Open localhost:8000 and click the "Quick Login" button - it creates a superuser automatically.
-Then press Ctrl+Shift+E to start editing translations.
-The demo is configured with the PO backend and English/Czech languages.
+Open localhost:8000 and click "Quick Login" to create a superuser automatically.
+Press Ctrl+Shift+E to start editing.
+The demo uses the PO backend with English and Czech.

 Next steps